loyjoy/welcome/help/bots/bots_main.md

-## Bots
+## Bots - Overview
 On this page you will find everything about the chat bots.
 A chatbot has at least one experience, e.g. a Giveaway or an Advent calendar or an individual one.
 In this overview you can see all experiences of your bot.

-By clicking on an experience, you can open it and edit it.
-By clicking on the name of the bot, you can edit and adjust several general features of your bot and your experiences.
+- By clicking on an experience, you can open it and edit it.
+- By clicking on the name of the bot, you can edit and adjust several general features of your bot and your experiences.

-At the top of the page you can choose between your bots.
+- At the top of the page you can choose between your bots.

-To set up a chat experience you have several options:
+### How to set up your experience

 #### Option 1: Copy an existing Experience